aptech/docs/docs/CR-olsmt.rst

                 :0: there are no missing values (fastest).
                 :1: listwise deletion, drop any cases in which missings occur.
                 :2: pairwise deletion, this is equivalent to setting missings to 0 when calculating *m*.
-The number of cases computed is equal to the total number of cases in the data set.
+The number of cases computed is equal to the total number of cases in the dataset.

             * - oc0.row
               - scalar, the number of rows to read per iteration of the read loop.
 Default 0.